Japan–Portugal relations: Jesuits in Japan

-Keiran Sōmen (Fios de Ovos) – egg-yolk sweet derived from Portuguese Fios de Ovos.
+Keiran Sōmen (Fios de Ovos), a egg-yolk sweet derived from Portuguese Fios de Ovos.

-Konpeitō – sugar candy introduced by Portuguese traders.
+Konpeitō, a sugar candy introduced by Portuguese traders.

 Portuguese Jesuits also played a role in writing several works about the Japanese language and society.
 Publications include the first Japanese-to-Portuguese dictionary and Japanese grammar, the latter by João Rodrigues, in the early 1600s, which took more than four years to compile and have become valuable resources for philological studies of Japanese and Portuguese today.
 Other important works include the books "The First European Description of Japan" and "Historia de Iapam" by Luís Fróis and "História da Igreja do Japão" (also by João Rodrigues) on the history of Japan.

 In 1556 Jesuit Luís de Almeida, who disseminated surgical and other medical knowledge from Europe to Japan, founded the first European hospital of Western medicine in Japan, a leprosy ward and a kindergarten in Ōita.
 He built the hospital in Funai with the permission of the daimyō Ōtomo Sōrin.
 This hospital was able to accommodate about 100 patients.
 Initially, Almeida was in charge of the surgical department, and internal medicine was in the hands of converted Japanese doctors, who were so successful in applying Chinese-Japanese therapies that some of them were singled out by name.

+Luís de Almeida, founded the first Hospital of Western medicine in Japan.

 The hospital had departments for surgery, internal medicine, and leprosy, and was the first hospital in Japan where Western medicine was introduced.
 He also began medical education in 1558, training doctors.

-Luís de Almeida, founded the first Hospital of Western medicine in Japan.

 With the decree against Christianity in Japan in 1587 and the expulsion of missionaries from 1614 onwards, the persecution of Christians in Japan began, which ended in 1639 with the expulsion of the Jesuits and the Portuguese from Japan.
 As early as 1625, Francisco Pacheco, head of the Jesuit mission in Japan, was executed at the gates of Nagasaki.
 The Portuguese missionary Cristóvão Ferreira, who arrived in Japan in 1610, contributed to the tense situation on the issue with his varied role until he was executed there around 1650.
 The Buddhist monks in Japan, who feared for their power, also pushed for the expulsion.